Up to 50% off sofas & mattresses — limited‑time deals.

 Mistake Why it backfires Do this instead

-Buying for looks, not fully reclined size You lose walkways or hit tables/walls Map the reclined footprint and traffic paths before you shop
+Buying for looks, not fully reclined size You lose walkways or hit tables and walls Map the reclined footprint and traffic paths before you shop

-Assuming “plush” equals support Soft foam can bottom out and worsen pressure points Sit 10 minutes; check for stable pelvic support and even pressure
+Assuming “plush” means supportive Soft cushions can bottom out and create pressure points Sit long enough to check pelvic support and even pressure

-Treating warranty as paperwork Motors and switches are the parts most likely to need service Confirm in-home service, parts availability, and exclusions in writing
+Treating warranty as paperwork Electrical parts add service risk over time Confirm in-home service, parts access, and exclusions in writing

 What to Check Before You Buy